top of page

 • After-death care for the baby's body, such as funeral home information or details about transporting your baby's body yourself if you wish.

 Your birth plan is a way to share your decisions and hopes with your caregivers, who can use it as a guide as your baby's birth unfolds.
 A birth plan is not set in stone; you can modify it and be flexible if new circumstances arise or if your wishes change.
+Decisions and plans can always be adjusted as the baby makes his or her needs known.
 You can let your baby lead you.

 —Adapted from A Gift of Time: Continuing Your Pregnancy When Your Baby's Life Is Expected to Be Brief, by Amy Kuebelbeck and Deborah L. Davis Ph.D.
 (Johns Hopkins University Press, first edition 2011, second edition 2023).